What is CO2 Extraction

 What is Subcritical CO2

 Subcritical (low temperature and low pressure) CO2 extractions aren't as common as the supercritical CO2 extractions because they take more time and produce less product.
 Interestingly enough, subcritical CO2 extractions retain the essential oils, terpenes, and other sensitive chemicals within the plant.
-Conversely, supercritical is a high pressure and high temperature process.
-Due to the high pressure and high temperature nature, most terpenes and heat sensitive chemicals are damaged.
-Yet, it can extract much larger molecules such as lipids (omega 3 and 6), waxes, and chlorophyll.
-For this reason, supercritical CO2 is the primary method of extraction.
+Conversely, supercritical is a high pressure and high-temperature process.

 Why Supercritical CO2 is SO Awesome